 Join our cohosts as they explore a range of topics, from identity to language revitalization.
 Each episode features music by a Shimanchu artist, guest speakers specializing or directly involved in a Okinawan field or topic, and close with an Okinawan funfact / proverb.
-Come join us for this evovling journey together.
-Yutasurugutu unigeesabira!
+Come join us for this evolving journey together.
+Yutasarugutu unigeesabira!

 There are many more names for the peoples of these islands.
-Hear the many voices and stories of those identifying as Shimanchu (or Uchinachu).
+Hear the many voices and stories of those identifying as Shimanchu or Uchinaanchu.

 Celebrating and preserving our culture, connecting the diaspora, and both proudly and humbly educating and learning along the way.
-Hosted by Tori, Erica Kunihisa, and Mariko Middleton.
+Hosted by Mariko Middleton, Erica Kunihisa, and Tori Toguchi.

-Ichariba Choodee is a beautiful Ryukyan saying translating roughly to, 'When we meet, we become brothers, sisters, family.'
+Ichariba Choodee is a beautiful Ryukyuan saying translating roughly to, 'When we meet, we become brothers, sisters, family.'

 Erica is a graphic designer and illustrator and has become interested in how art and design plays a role in social and cultural impact.
 When she is not in front of a computer, she enjoys being outdoors and doing activities such as hiking/camping, and dragon boating.
 Find some of her work on Instagram here.